davidlin6749/CitiBike/README.md

 ### Model that can predict how long a trip will take given a starting point and destination given weather status.

-Using temperature and wind speed as my variable to test see how long a trip would take.
+Using temperature and wind speed as my variable to test see how long a trip would take.<br  />

 ## Gather past weather data
-I gather data from NOAA for past weather data from 2017/01/01 to 2018/01/01 <br />
+I gather data from NOAA for past weather data from 2017/01/01 to 2018/01/01<br  />
-change YEARMODA from character to Date. <br />
+Changed date from Factor to as.Date<br  />
-Only used Mean Temperature and Wind Speed as the variables <br />
+Used Mean Temperature, Wind Speed, Precipitation as the variables<br  />
 Removed all non used columns.
 Most of data was missing and incomplete. <br  />
-Precipitation data was incorrect.
-I checked with WeatherUnderground.
-2017/01/04 -On WU there was 0 inch of rain, but NOAA had reported .49 inch.<br />
 Joined both dataframs using Start_Date as the main element.<br  />

 ```
-cleanweather<- read.table("https://www1.ncdc.noaa.gov/pub/orders/CDO3355787625108.txt",header = TRUE,sep=",")
+cleanweather2<- read.table("C:/Users/DavidLin/Desktop/13296198.csv",header = TRUE,sep=",")

-#create new column to change int YEARMODA to Date in x
-Start_Date<- cleanweather$YEARMODA
-cleanweather<- transform(cleanweather, Start_Date=as.Date(as.character(Start_Date),"%Y%m%d"))

-#remove non used columns
-cleanweather=subset(cleanweather,select = -c(STN...,WBAN,YEARMODA,X,DEWP,X.1,SLP,X.2,STP,X.3,VISIB,X.4,X.5,MXSPD,GUST,SNDP,FRSHTT,X.6,MIN,MAX,PRCP))
+summary(cleanweather2)
+colnames(cleanweather2)
+colnames(nroute)

+cleanweather2$Start_Date<- as.Date(cleanweather2$Start_Date, format ="%Y-%m-%d")

 #joined both dataframe.
 Using date as the main factor.
 library(data.table)
-setDT(df3)
-setDT(cleanweather)
+setDT(nroute)
+setDT(cleanweather2)

-nroute<-nroute[cleanweather, on=c('Start_Date')]
+nroute<-nroute[cleanweather2, on=c('Start_Date')]

 ```
 ## Training and Testing Model and selecting Model

-Split dataframe in to 50/50.
+Split dataframe in to 50/50.<br  />
-Created 4 test modles
+Created 4 test modles<br  />
-Best model was Model 4.
+Best model was Model 4.<br  />
-tested with a 98% correlation.
+tested with a 98% correlation.<br  />
-Compared predicted to acutals - very accurate
+Compared predicted to acutals - very accurate<br  />

 ```
 library(car)